Google Play Services Won't Update? 12 Fixes are Here!

 - Launch “Settings” on your phone and go to “Apps & Notifications” or “Application” or “Application Manager”.

 - Now, from all the apps’ list, choose “Google Play Services”.

 - On opening it, tap “Storage” followed by “Clear Cache”.

-3.4 Boot into download mode to clear cache of whole phone
+Method 7.
+Boot into download mode to clear cache of whole phone

-If unfortunately things are still the same, we would like to recommend you wiping the cache of the whole device to fix the issue.
+If unfortunately, things are still the same, we would like to recommend you wipe the cache of the whole device to fix the issue.
 This is an advanced method to solve issues and is helpful when the device is facing any flaws or malfunctions.
 For this, you need to go to the download mode or recovery mode of your device.
 Every device has its own steps for this.
-Like in some, you need to simultaneously press “Power” and “Volume Down” keys.
-While in some, “Power” and both “Volume” keys work.
+Like in some, you need to simultaneously press the “Power” and “Volume Down” keys.
+While in some, the “Power” and both “Volume” keys work.